ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

 Overview
 --------

-ROS 2 applications typically consist of topics to transmit the data from publishers to subscriptions.
+ROS 2 applications typically consist of topics to transmit data from publishers to subscriptions.
-Basically subscriptions receive all published data from publishers on the topic.
+Basically, subscriptions receive all published data from publishers on the topic.
-But sometimes a subscription might be interested in only a subset of the data which is being sent by publishers.
+But sometimes, a subscription might be interested in only a subset of the data which is being sent by publishers.
-A content filtering subscription can support a content-based subscription, so that the subscription only receives the data which is interesting for the application.
+A content filtering subscription allows to receive only the data of interest for the application.

-In this demo we'll be highlighting how to manage content filtering subscriptions and how it works.
+In this demo, we'll be highlighting how to create a content filtering subscription and how they work.

 RMW Support
 -----------

-Content filtering subscriptions require RMW implementation support to enable content-based subscription.
+Content filtering subscriptions require RMW implementation support.

 .. list-table::  Content-Filtering-Subscription Support Status
    :widths: 25 25